rrobbes/EngineeringOfMobileSystemsV2/8-RN-Recap/README.md

 ```

 ## Why does React ask that my components have a key, and how can I give one to them?

+If you go [this app](https://snack.expo.io/@rrobbes/todo-app), and you delete line 66 (` key={todo.id}`), you will notice that the application works, but behaves strangely: when adding some todos, if some of the todos are marked as done (by pressing the switch), the switches appear to "move".
+It's most obvious when todos are alternating, one done, one not.

+Conceptually, React could re-render all the components anytime a piece of data (either in state or in a prop) changes.
+However, this would be too slow.
+React then does some optimization, to avoid re-rendering everything.
+What it does is to only re-render the components that have some changes in them (either in props or in state).
+To figure out what has changed React uses a Tree differencing algorithm.
+This algorithm takes two trees A and B, traverses them, and produces a list of the changes that you can apply to tree A, in order to obtain tree B. These changes would be for instance:

+- Add a node below node X in tree A
+- Remove node Y in tree A
+- ...

+In the todo app, for instance, if you mark a todo as done, then the change would be "enable the switch below todo number X in this list".
+If you add a todo, the change should be "add a todo between todos Y and Z in the list" (or "add a todo at begining of the list or "add a todo at the end of the list").

+When we have a list of components that are all of the same type, it is hard to detect which ones change when components are added or removed in the list.
+If you add an element at the begining of the list, React "should" deduce that the elements must be shifted one place to the right, but it wont.
+It will instead add an element to the end of the list, and change all the previous elements.
+Here is an example with removing.

+- Old list: [A, B, C, D, E]
+- New List: [B, C, D, E]
+- Ideal change: Remove "A"
+- Detected changes: Rename "A" to "B", rename "B" to "C", rename "C" to "D", rename "D" to "E", remove "E"

+To avoid this, React uses a special "key" prop, that it uses to detect differences.
+The "key" must be a string, and must be unique for each element below a given node in the tree.

+- Old list: [A (key="a"), B (key="b"), C (key="c"), D (key="d"), E (key="a")]
+- New List: [B (key="b"), C (key="c"), D (key="d"), E (key="e")]
+- Detected change: Remove "A"

+Since React needs the help of the key to figure out differences in the tree, it gives a warning when the keys are absent in places where it would need them, such as when rendering lists of elements.